January 28 First Kill, Directed by Coco Schrijber

 In 2009, a group of Danish soldiers accompanied by documentary filmmaker Janus Metz arrived at Armadillo, an army base in the southern Afghan province of Helmand.
 Metz and cameraman Lars Skree spent six months following the lives of young soldiers situated less than a kilometer away from Taliban positions.
 The outcome of their work is a gripping and highly authentic war drama that was justly awarded the Grand Prix de la Semaine de la Critique at the Cannes film festival, and provoked furious debate in Denmark concerning the controversial behavior of certain Danish soldiers during a shootout with Taliban Fighters.

 Film Series - Fall 2012

-The Assads' Twilight Directed by Vincent de Cointet & Christophe Ayad
+The Assads' Twilight, Directed by Vincent de Cointet and Christophe Ayad

 From Iraqi filmmaker Oday Rasheed comes a film about a broken family under an incestuous patriarch who take on a mysterious boarder.
 Rasheed gorgeously captures today’s Baghdad, a moody and colorful place in the grip of a brooding listlessness.
 This stunned atmosphere is furthered by the performances of the formidable cast, who suggest unexpected sources of resilience in the wake of catastrophe.
 In the end, each character's future unfolds as a direct result of their flaws or undertakings.
 Screened by MoMA, the Council on Foreign Relations, and the San Francisco Film Society, this film is an important glimpse into life where bombs and gunfire have become part of the urban landscape.